 “Despite Hitler’s orders that he alone was to decide on terror bombing, 100 planes of the Luftwaffe, acting, it seems, under a loosely worded directive from Göring … had attacked London’s East End on the night of 24 August 1940.
 As retaliation, the RAF carried out the first British bombing raids on Berlin the following night.
 Hitler regarded the bombing of Berlin as a disgrace. … his reaction was to threaten massive retaliation. … From 7 September the nightly bombing of London began.”Ian Kershaw ‘Hitler’ p570.

 German strategic bombing of the UK between 1939 and 1945 killed around 50,000 people.
 London, Liverpool and Birmingham were the most bombed cities, in that order.
-Here, to the left, is a 1945 view of the area around St Paul’s Cathedral in London.
-Click on the image to see a much larger version.
+Here, above, is a 1945 view of the area around St Paul’s Cathedral in London.

 Similar attacks on German cities killed around 500,000 – ten times as many.
 Many of the later attacks were carried out by Britain’s Bomber Command which itself lost 50,000 crew in the conflict.
 The single atomic bomb dropped on Hiroshima killed between 90,000 and 140,000 Japanese.